build-on-aws/instrumenting-java-apps-using-opentelemetry/README.md

 This project provides an example of microservice written in Java that produces telemetry data for traces and metrics using [OpenTelemetry](https://opentelemetry.io).
 It also shows how to de-couple the application from the observability backend using the [OpenTelemetry Collector](https://opentelemetry.io/docs/collector) and the [OTLP protocol](https://opentelemetry.io/docs/reference/specification/protocol), so you can be easily switch the observability backend for another without code changes.

-💡 If you want to learn how to build this code from scratch with a hands-on tutorial, you can watch the YouTube series below.
+💡 If you want to learn how to build this code with a hands-on tutorial, you can watch the YouTube series below.

 [![Instrumenting Java Applications using OpenTelemetry](images/youtube.png)](https://www.youtube.com/watch?v=XvmicNH_4lc&list=PLDqi6CuDzubz5viRapQ049TjJMOCCu9MJ&index=1)